 Swimsuits (4), used by Annette Kellerman, 1950s

-Born at Darlinghurst in Sydney, Annette Kellerman (1886-1975) took up swimming at the age of six to strengthen her weak legs.
-To improve her family's finances, she turned to professional competitive swimming and became a champion, setting a New South Wales record for the 100 yards, and a world record for the mile.
-She developed a form of aquatic entertainment that combined exhibitions of diving, swimming and ballet, and performed underwater feats like eating a banana while swimming among real fish.
+Born in Sydney, Kellerman took up swimming as a child to strengthen her semi-crippled legs.
+She became a champion, setting a New South Wales record for the 100 yards and a world record for the mile.

-In 1905 Annette and her father travelled to England where she made headlines by swimming 26 miles of the River Thames.
+In 1905 she travelled to England where she made headlines by swimming over 13 miles down the River Thames.
 She swam the River Seine in a race, coming equal third against 17 men, and won a 22 mile race down the Danube.
-She attempted (and failed three times) to swim the English Channel.
+She almost succeeded in swimming the English Channel.

 Annette Kellerman kept a large collection of theatrical and aquatic memorabilia from her long career.
 In 1975, while living in retirement on the Gold Coast, she saw a segment on ABC-TV's 'This Day Tonight' about the recently created performing arts archive at the Sydney Opera House.
 Having learnt to swim at Cavill's Baths in Farm Cove, near where the Opera House now stands, she decided this was the appropriate repository for her collection.
 She asked her sister Marcelle to ring the Opera House to make an offer of donation.
 Marcelle spoke to Barbara Firth, a member of the Ladies Committee of the Sydney Opera House Appeal Fund and an honorary coordinator of the performing arts archive.
 Frank Barnes, the Opera House's general manager, agreed that the opportunity to acquire the collection should not be missed.
 In September 1975 Barbara Firth spent five days on the Gold Coast with Annette Kellerman and took possession of the entire collection on behalf of the Opera House.
 A furniture van was needed to transport the seven large cabin trunks that held the large collection.
 Within weeks Kellerman had passed away, on 6 November 1975.